 The Aloha Tower is a historic landmark of Honolulu Harbor.
 There are many stories about what may live inside this tower – from ghosts of sailors who died aboard ships anchored here during World War II to spirits protecting Hawaiian culture.

-The most well-known ghost there is that of a Pearl Harbor victim.
+The most well-known of the ghosts of Hawaii here is a Pearl Harbor victim.
 It is said that he stands in the tower looking into the ocean for the people who killed him.

 10. Hawaii Plantation Village Museum on Oahu

-The Hawaiian plantation village museum is located in Waimanalo on the island of Oahu.
-It was once a sugarcane plantation and now is a living history museum and a hot spot for the paranormal.
+The Hawaiian plantation village museum is located in Waipahu on the island of Oahu.
+It was once a sugarcane plantation and now is a living history museum, a hot spot for the paranormal, and one of the most haunted places in Oahu.

 It’s estimated that 25% of the buildings are haunted, and due to the supernatural activity, the employees and caretakers aren’t allowed to work alone for safety reasons!
 That’s certainly taking it up a notch!

 Every year, the plantation transforms into a spooky haunted house.
 The “hauntings” are provided by actors, of course, but that doesn’t mean that the real spirits don’t join in the fun!
-The spooky plantation Halloween event does come with a warning and is not for the faint of heart!
+The spooky plantation Halloween event is one of the haunted places on Oahu that does come with a warning that it is not for the faint of heart!

 Hawaii Ghost Tours